2020PB/police-brutality/reports/New York.md

 In an incident at Fourth and Atlantic Avenues in Brooklyn, footage shows police chasing a protestor down the sidewalk.
 Police appear to trip the protestor, who falls to the ground.
 Police then strike and jab him with batons.
 A white-shirted officer arrives and steps on the protestor's neck

-tags: arrest, protestor, baton, beat, strike, kick, neck
+tags: arrest, protestor, baton, beat, strike, kick

 id: ny-newyorkcity-75